-7.4 Potential Fire Behavior and Fuel Conditions in the Wildland Urban Interface direct proximity to natural ecosystem areas with attractive recreational and aesthetic amenities, especially forests.
+7.4 Potential Fire Behavior and Fuel Conditions in the Wildland Urban Interface especially forests.
 Consequently, all urbanized areas in the county are within the WUI, and face significant risk and likelihood that wildfires will threaten structures and people.
 There are significant implications for both the character and development of structures and behavior within those communities and for the health and management of wildlands directly adjacent to those communities and the thousands of acres beyond them.